Sassy Salsa Meat Loaves

 - Shape into two 8x4-in. loaves in a greased 15x10x1-in. baking pan.
 Bake until a thermometer inserted in center reads 165°, 1 to 1-1/4 hours.

 - Spread with remaining salsa and sprinkle with cheese; bake until cheese is melted, about 5 minutes.
 Let stand 10 minutes before slicing.

 - Freeze option: Bake meat loaves without topping.
-Cool; securely wrap in plastic, then foil.
+Securely wrap and freeze cooled meat loaf in foil.
 To use, partially thaw in refrigerator overnight.
 Unwrap meat loaves; place in a greased 15x10x1-in. baking pan.
 Reheat in a preheated 350° oven 40-45 minutes or until a thermometer inserted in center reads 165°; top as directed.